stylemistake/bitwig-apc40/README.md

-## APC40 mapping script for Bitwig Studio
+## Akai APC40 control script for Bitwig Studio

-This is a custom mapping script for Akai APC40 performance controller to control Bitwig Studio.
+This is a custom Akai APC40 control script for Bitwig Studio.

+Currently, this is the only available Akai APC40 control script for Bitwig Studio. :)

 ***

 ### Status

-As of February 25, 2014, it's on early development stage.
-Currently, this is the only available Akai APC40 control script for Bitwig Studio. :)

-Some of the features are more or less done:
+As of February 26, 2014, it's on early development stage, though some of the major features are more or less done and tested:

-* Modeswitching (currently using mode 2)
-* User mapping of all knobs
+* Clip launcher
-* User mapping of crossfader (with two virtual controls for A and B tracks)
+* User mapping of all knobs (with LED feedback) and crossfader
-* Knob LED feedback from Bitwig Studio
-* Automatic mapping of faders to track/master volume
+* Fader automapping to track volume
-* BPM changing with "cue" knob while pressing "shift" button
-* Clip/scene launching and virtual view scrolling
-* Transport buttons (play/stop/rec)
+* Transport (play/stop/rec)

-What does not work (aka missing major features / working on):
+What's not ready yet / working on:

-* Clip launcher LED feedback
-* Current position indicator of clip launcher in Bitwig Studio
 * Track mute/solo/arm buttons
-* Track selectors, device and track control banks
+* Track selectors, device/track control banks
+* Mapping of all other buttons (ie. nudge, tap tempo, metronome etc)

 Script was only tested with Linux version of Bitwig Studio, so testers from other platforms are welcome.